Popular myths about Comox Valley Real Estate Fees are plentiful. Here are a few:

 This is a very good question.
-Like any other service based business, real estate companies and the real estate agent must provide value to the people who pay for their services if they wish to stay in business.
+Like any other service based business, Comox Valley real estate companies and the Comox Valley real estate agent must provide value to the people who pay for their services if they wish to stay in business.
 They deal with a wide variety of Comox Valley property and Comox Valley clients.
 Some services they provide are taken for granted.
 For example, when a Comox Valley buyer searches real estate listings on the Comox Valley Multiple Listing Service or real estate website, few consider who had to pay for and maintain the systems.
 The Comox Valley realtor often pays quite a bit to do so.

 To answer this question completely, I will discuss the following:

 - who provides the services?

 - what costs do real estate agents incur to provide services?